-Seton was educated in Toronto’s local schools where he quickly showed his aptitude for art.
-He also attracted the attention of a lady in the Toronto art community who became his mentor and funded extra art studies for him; these included lessons from the Toronto portrait painter John Colin Forbes and night school classes at the Ontario School of Art and Design.
+Seton was educated in Toronto’s local schools and quickly showed his aptitude for art.
+He also attracted the attention of a lady in the Toronto art community who became his mentor funding extra art studies for him, including lessons from the Toronto portrait painter John Colin Forbes, and night school classes at the Ontario School of Art and Design.

 In 1879 he returned to England and won a two-year scholarship to study at the Royal Academy of Art in London (but didn’t complete it because of ill-health brought on by poor food and living conditions).
 Later he changed his given name to Ernest Thompson Seton, a prominent name from his family’s ancestry, as he believed his father was a descendant of Lord George Seton, the 5th Earl of Winton (c.1678–1749).

 Returning to Canada in 1881, he joined two of his older brothers homestead farming in the small town of Carberry, Manitoba.
-He proved to be of little help to his brothers, however, for he would wander off for days on end researching wildlife and sketching animals, during which time he developed a fascination with wolves.
+However he proved to be of little help to his brothers for he would wander off for days on end researching wildlife and sketching animals, during which time he developed a keen fascination for wolves.
 On one sojourn he made his first contact with Native Indians, and later became known as Black Wolf, a name conferred upon him by the Sioux whose language was just one of several he learned to speak.
 He also began writing scientific articles and corresponding with other naturalists.

-In 1890 he traveled to Paris to complete his art studies at the Académie Julian, and while there met with Grace Gallatin, a wealthy daughter of a San Francisco financier.
-She was also a widely published travel author, a Theosophist, a leading suffragette and a patron of the arts.
-They were married in New York City in June 1896 and then moved to live at Wyndygoul, a grandiose house and estate he had built in Cos Cob, near Greenwich, Connecticut.
+In 1890 he traveled to Paris to complete his art studies at the Académie Julian.
+While there met Grace Gallatin, a wealthy daughter of a San Francisco financier.
+She was also a widely published travel author, a Theosophist, a leading suffragette and a Patron of the Arts.
+Romance blossomed and they were married in New York City in June 1896 before moving to live at Wyndygoul, a grandiose house and estate he had built in Cos Cob, near Greenwich, Connecticut.
 In 1904 Grace bore him a daughter Ann (later Anya Seton, a best-selling author of historical and biographical novels).

 Ernest Thompson Seton (left) with Lord Baden-Powell (seated) and Daniel Carter Beard (right)